spack/spack/lib/spack/docs/workflows.rst

 ------------------

 It is not uncommon to discover a bug in an upstream project while trying to build with Spack.
 Typically, the bug is in a package that serves a dependency to something else.
-This section describes procedure to work around and ultimately resolve these bugs, while not delaying the Spack user's main goal.
+This section describes how to work around and ultimately resolve these bugs while not delaying the Spack user's main goal.

 ^^^^^^^^^^^^^^^^^
 Buggy New Version
 ^^^^^^^^^^^^^^^^^

-Sometimes, the old version of a package works fine, but a new version is buggy.
-For example, it was once found that `Adios did not build with hdf5@1.10 <https://github.com/spack/spack/issues/1683>`_.
+Sometimes the old version of a package works fine, but a new version is buggy.
+For example, it was found that `Adios did not build with hdf5@1.10 <https://github.com/spack/spack/issues/1683>`_.
 If the old version of ``hdf5`` will work with ``adios``, the suggested procedure is: